 An EIR/EIS e-mail address list was created, and a telephone hotline and Internet site for project information were established.
-The Internet site was used to post all the public environmental documents (including this Draft EIR/EIS) and to announce upcoming public meetings.
+The Internet site was used to post all the public environmental documents (including the Draft and Final EIR/EIS) and to announce upcoming public meetings.
 All public notices appeared on the CPUC's project website: